Bascule-RS/colortxt/README.md

 # colortxt
 A **training exercice** for React Native.

-displays a decomposed colored character screen from a string
+displays a decomposed colored characters screen from a string

 Devlopped with npm and expo.